-Even though in every Russian family Olivier salad is made in their own way with some secret ingredient, like grandma used to do it, let’s try to remember where this dish came from and give thanks to the Russian chef of French origin named Lucien Olivier who invented the salad any New Years table seems empty without.
+Even though in every Russian family Olivier salad is made in their own way with some secret ingredient, like grandma used to do it, let’s try to remember where this dish came from and give thanks to the Russian chief of French origin named Lucien Olivier who invented the salad any New Years table seems empty without.

 Famous salad Olivier has been coined by the chef Lucien Olivier in 1860s.
-Lucien has been not only cook, he also owned “Hermitage” restaurant at Trubnaya Square in Moscow.
+Lucien has been not only a cook, but he also owned “Hermitage” restaurant at Trubnaya Square in Moscow.
 His restaurant could easily compete with any Parisian establishment.
 His crown dish was the famous salad nicknamed after him which recipe he kept in complete secrecy.
 After chefs passing story of his dish got surrounded by rumors and the recipe was considered lost.
 There were many attempts to find Olivier’s records, but nobody was able to do it.

-My recipe was very popular in St.Petersburg, it contains chicken or can be cooked with any other bird meat.
+My recipe was very popular in St.Petersburg, it has chicken or can be cooked with any other bird meat.
 Another name for this version of Olivier is “Capitol salad” (Stolichniy Salad).
 This dish is very popular it is an absolute favorite on every New Year feast table.
 Bon appetite and happy New Year!

 For more Russian recipes, visit Russian Cuisine page.